zsojtory1/zsojtory1/README.md

 - 👋 Hi, I’m @zsojtory1
 - 👀 I’m interested in data science and back-end development.
-- 🌱 I’m an MSci graduate of Computing Science (in Data Management) at the University of Glasgow.
+- 🌱 I’m an MSci graduate of Computing Science (with specialism in Data Management) at the University of Glasgow.
 - 📫 How to reach me zsojtory1@gmail.com

 ## Software Development Projects